ledoge/dwm_lut/README.md

 If you don't have `d3dx11_43.dll` in System32, you'll have to install the [DirectX End-User Runtime](https://www.microsoft.com/en-us/download/details.aspx?id=35).

+If you experience issues with some applications turning black, you need to disable MPO.
+You can do that by following the instructions [here](https://nvidia.custhelp.com/app/answers/detail/a_id/5157).

 # Compiling
 Using MSYS2: Install `mingw-w64-x86_64-MinHook` and then run